gilligan/gilligan.github.io/about.md

 - I occasionally speak at conferences ([haskellX 2019: Nix workshop](https://skillsmatter.com/skillscasts/14175-workshop-nix-and-haskell-from-hello-world-to-deploying-to-production)).
 - I've helped out in the haskellX program committee which was a really nice experience.
 - You can have a look at my [CV](https://tpflug.me/cv.pdf) if you want to.

-## What I can help you with

-There are several ways in which I can help you out.
-I can ..

-- write code for you in various languages and also quickly learn new ones.
-- mentor Engineers and help you to bootstrap mentorship programs
-- help you to foster a mindset around quality and testing
-- organize events/(un-)conferences remote and on-site
-- help you with hiring and interviewing Engineers
-- run workshops on FP, Nix and other topics.

-Sounds interesting?
-Great, let's talk!

 ## How To Reach Me